 The Sexual Assault Resource Center is pleased to announce its first annual art exhibit for survivors, Metamorphosis.
 We have partnered with the Arts Council in College Station to display works of art that have been donated for survivors of sexual assault.

-The art will be auctioned and the proceeds will be given to the Sexual Assault Resource Center's Counseling Department.
+The art will be sold and the proceeds will be given to the Sexual Assault Resource Center's Counseling Department.
 Since 1983, the Counseling Department has offered free individual and group counseling for survivors and their families throughout the seven counties of the Brazos Valley.
 We are honored to provide a place of healing for survivors.